maxharp3r/fmh-cv/src/professional.md

     in the areas of recommender systems and social computing.
     Managed the MovieLens code, community, and datasets (<https://movielens.org>).
     Mentored graduate and undergraduate students in research and software development.
+    Taught "Developing the Interactive Web" (~50 students, 2 TAs) and a seminar on "Data Science Methods for Social Computing" (~10 students).

 Code 42 Software, Minneapolis, MN
 :   (2011 -- 2012)